Perfect soldiers WW1

 William PERFECT, volunteered on Anzac Day, 1917.
 Although married, he too was estranged from his wife, Irene Cowell sister of his brother Joe's wife Myra, and was at the time also employed with the Queensland Railways, as a coalman.

 When William arrived in Brisbane he was assigned to the 29th Reinforcements for the 2nd Light Horse Regiment but his life in camp was not an easy one.
-William was charged on three occasions with being AWOL including while recuperating from a hernia operation.
+William was charged on three occasions with being AWOL including whilst recuperating from a hernia operation.
 After the operation William developed complications, which resulted in a recommendation for medical discharge.

 Arthur PERFECT #7757 15th Infantry Battalion